Peace Corps Prep

 The Peace Corps Prep program prepares students for work in the field of international development and potential Peace Corps service.
 To accomplish this, students build four core competencies through interrelated coursework, hands-on experience, and professional development support.
 The four competencies, or "learning objectives," are:

-Upon completing the program, you will receive a certificate from the Peace Corps—and may have a competitive edge when applying for Peace Corps service.
+Upon completing the program, you will receive a federal certificate from the Peace Corps - giving you a competitive edge when applying for Peace Corps as well as other positions within the federal government.

 Program Requirements

-For detailed information on the Peace Corps Prep Program requirements, please review our Student Guide.
+For detailed information on the Peace Corps Prep Program requirements, please review the Student Guide.

 Training and Experience in a Work Sector